1. What is chiropractic?

 Chiropractic care throughout pregnancy can relieve and even prevent the common discomforts experienced in pregnancy.
 Published studies have indicated that chiropractic care does in fact reduce labor time.
 Doctors of Chiropractic work specifically with your pelvis throughout pregnancy restoring a state of balance and creating an environment for an easier, safer delivery.

-8. Why do my children need chiropractic care?
+7. Why do my children need chiropractic care?

-As children grow up and become more adventurous, the number of injuries to their spine become countless.
+As children grow up and become more adventurous, the number of injuries their spine become countless.
 Repeated falls as children began walk, running, jumping, twisting, bumping and falling all over the place while playing in the yard or on an athletic field will often cause your child to have spinal problems.

 Often, children do not show any signs or symptoms of having spinal problems until later on in life.
 Chiropractic care offers your child a more responsive body, a more balanced flow of energy, and overall increased performance as he/she passes through their windows of development.
-A subluxation free child also minimizes the risk of future health challenges.

-9. What causes the sounds made during a chiropractic adjustment?
+8. What causes the sounds made during a chiropractic adjustment?

 That sound is not your spine “cracking” or “popping” like most people think.
 That sound is created by gas (in this case, nitrogen) rushing in to fill the partial vacuum created when the joints are slightly separated.

 Another example of this phenomenon would be the “pop” sound you hear when the cork is taken out of a champagne bottle.
 Not all adjustments produce this noise.
 Some chiropractic techniques produce no noise at all.

 9. Is it bad to “crack” your back or neck?